Home » Type » Drinks + Beverages » Mexican Hot Chocolate

 How To Make Mexican Hot Chocolate

-You can make this Mexican hot chocolate recipe two ways, and recipe can easily be halved or doubled if making for a crowd.
+This Mexican hot chocolate recipe can be made two ways and easily halved or doubled if made for a crowd.

 • Slow Cooker: Simply place the ingredients in the bowl of your slow cooker and cook on LOW for 2 – 3 hours, stirring every 20 minutes.

 • Stovetop: This method is the quickest and will be ready in under 10 minutes.
-To make hot cocoa on the stovetop, place the ingredients into a medium sized pot and cook over medium-low until chocolate is melted or cocoa powder has been dissolved, stirring occasionally.
+To make hot cocoa on the stovetop, place the ingredients into a medium-sized pot and cook over medium-low heat until the chocolate is melted or the cocoa powder has dissolved, stirring occasionally.

 Best Hot Cocoa Toppings

-Some of my favorites hot chocolate toppings are vegan marshmallows, shaved dark chocolate, dash of cinnamon or dollop of coconut whipped cream!
+Some of my favorite hot chocolate toppings are vegan marshmallows, shaved dark chocolate, a dash of cinnamon, or a dollop of coconut whipped cream!

 down view of Mexican hot chocolate in a mug with items surrounded.

-If you make this Mexican hot chocolate recipe, please let me know!
+If you try this hot chocolate recipe, please let me know!
 Leave a comment and rate it below.
-I love to hear what you think, or any changes you make.
+I love hearing what you think or any changes you make.

 Print